1. Home

 Integration Builder – An Introduction

-The Integration Builder is used to configure the APIs your GLU.Engine will expose, the Outbound Connectors and the Orchestration logic using Handlers that will direct the transaction flows.
+The Integration Builder is used to configure the APIs of your GLU.Engine will expose the Outbound Connectors and the Orchestration logic using Handlers that will direct the transaction flows.

 Multiple integrations are supported.
 The GLU.Engine can be configured to connect to a multitude of systems, translating protocols between them as required.
-A single transaction might require data from multiple external systems in order to complete.
+GLU.Ware can validate a Request and collate the required data from different systems to complete it.
 GLU.Ware can validate a Request and collate the required data from different systems in order to complete the Request.
-Different outcomes of a transaction can be catered for with configurable ‘flows’ using ‘Handlers’.
+Different outcomes of a transaction can be catered for with configurable ‘flows’ using ‘Handlers.’

 Transaction Codes and Flow Codes